mvysny/mvysny.github.io/_posts/2020-11-9-Vaadin8-communication-explained.md

 The message number is stored in the `syncId` UIDL JSON field and also in the `clientId` UIDL JSON field.

-## Difference between syncId and clientId
+## A difference between syncId and clientId

 The `syncId` number is for server -> client messsages, the `clientId` is for client -> server messages.